BlueMap-Minecraft/BlueMapWiki/wiki/customization/Mods.md

 ## Configs (optional)
 **Optionally** you can add some configs to tell bluemap how to render special blocks.<br>
-**You need to put these config files in a .zip file, and that .zip file into bluemaps resourcepacks folder.**
+**You need to put these config files any .zip file or folder, and then put that into bluemaps resourcepacks folder.**<br>
+*(You are basically creating a special resource-pack for bluemap here)*

 ### Block-properties config
 **File:** `assets/modid/blockProperties.json`<br>